kisoo-han/cubrid-manager-server/docs/api/loaddb.md

 # loaddb

-The loaddb interface will load database from files.
+The loaddb interface will load a database from files.

-## Request Json Syntax
+## Request JSON Syntax

 | **Key** | **Description** |
 | --- | --- |